rr-wfm/MSBuild.Sdk.SqlProj/README.md

     </PropertyGroup>
 </Project>
 ```
-> Note: Alternatively one can use `TreatWarningsAsErrors` instead of `TreatTSqlWarningsAsErrors` to apply the same effect.
+> Note: Alternatively, you can use `TreatWarningsAsErrors` instead of `TreatTSqlWarningsAsErrors` to apply the same effect.

 To suppress specific warnings from being treated as errors, add a comma-separated list of warning codes to `SuppressTSqlWarnings` property in the project file: